Spoilers ahead

 Each section of The Promise opens with a funeral, a structural choice that lends the novel a rhythm both ritualistic and disjointed.
 The deaths—first Rachel (mother), then Manie (father), followed by Astrid (second child) and Anton (eldest child)—punctuate the family’s history, marking not transformation but attrition.
 Galgut does not present these deaths as climactic events.
 Instead, they serve as entry points into a version of time that advances by omission.
 What occurs between them is rarely dramatized.
 The reader is given only the consequences, not the developments that led to them.

-This structure reflects how both the family and the country move forward without resolving what lies beneath.
-Time is not continuous; it is segmented, unfinished, and often indifferent.
-Galgut draws attention not to what happens but to what is allowed to fade.
-In between deaths, the family grows smaller, not through conflict but through dispersal.
-The promise first made at Rachel’s deathbed remains unresolved for decades, not because anyone actively prevents it, but because it is consistently deferred, overshadowed by routine matters and a refusal to act until it is nearly too late.
+This structure mirrors the way both family and nation move forward without addressing unresolved foundations.
+Between deaths, the family grows smaller through separation rather than through open conflict, with the promise made at Rachel’s deathbed remaining unresolved for decades.
+No one actively blocks it.
+But because it was consistently deferred, it was overshadowed by routine matters and a refusal to act until it was nearly too late.

 Dislocated Perspective and Narrative Drift

-Galgut employs a shifting third-person perspective that rarely settles.
-The narration slips in and out of characters’ thoughts, often within the same sentence, without warning or typographical signal.
-This technique—an exacting form of free indirect discourse—allows the narrator to absorb the vocabulary, prejudices, and rhythms of a character’s inner life while maintaining an external vantage point.
-Characters are observed from within and without, their perceptions interwoven with the narrator’s voice but never fully aligned with it.
+Galgut employs a shifting third-person perspective that rarely comes to rest.
+The narration moves in and out of characters’ thoughts, often within the same sentence, without warning or typographical signal.
+This exacting form of free indirect discourse enables the narrator to absorb the vocabulary, prejudices, and rhythms of a character’s inner life while maintaining an external vantage point.
+Characters are observed both from within and from a distance, their perceptions interwoven with the narrator’s voice but never fully aligned with it.
 The result is a tone that withholds intimacy while exposing vulnerability.

 This dislocated perspective mirrors the novel’s thematic focus on avoidance.
 No single character holds the narrative; no one voice is privileged.
 Instead, the text oscillates between voices, sometimes sarcastic, sometimes elegiac, sometimes flatly observational.
 While Galgut never commits to a full stream of consciousness, certain passages carry its influence, particularly in their momentum and elasticity.
 The style remains consistent throughout—measured, precise, and unsentimental—mirroring the emotional reserve that defines the Swart family.
 The fragmented point of view becomes a formal expression of the novel’s deeper concern: the difficulty of maintaining a stable sense of self, memory, or duty in a country preoccupied with forgetting and moving on.